Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is Contributory Negligence?

 Contributory negligence is a legal defence that can be used to reduce liability and, hence, the value of an injury compensation payout.
-When a claimant partially contributes to their accident or injury, they are partially negligent, which means the defendant is then not 100% liable.
+When a claimant partially contributes to their accident or injury, they are partially negligent, which means the defendant is not 100% liable.

 An example of contributory negligence is when a pedestrian crosses the road, ignoring the traffic signals, and is hit by a drunk driver.
 Even though the motorist would be prosecuted for driving under the influence, the pedestrian has some liability because they did not follow the road rules.